Skip to content

 CREATE EXTENSION IF NOT EXISTS postgis;

-CREATE INDEX locations_idx ON users USING GIST (location);
+CREATE INDEX idx_tv_restaurant_location ON tv_restaurant USING GIST ((data->'location'));

 When you compile your schema with fraiseql compile: